-Enbridge’s 2013 Strategic Plan, unveiled in October, provides a five-year road map to the future, and sets out the various actions required for Enbridge to achieve its vision of becoming the leading energy delivery company in North America.
+Enbridge’s 2015 Strategic Plan, unveiled in October, is a road map to the future, with a five-year planning horizon stretching from 2015 through 2019.
+It sets out the various actions required to enable Enbridge to achieve its vision to be North America’s leading energy delivery company.

 Enbridge’s Strategic Priorities

-- Focusing on project management in order to safely deliver these projects on time and on budget, while attaining the highest standards for safety, quality, customer satisfaction, and environmental and regulatory compliance
+- Our focus on project management requires us to safely deliver these projects on time, on budget, and at the lowest practical cost, while attaining the highest standards for safety, quality, customer satisfaction, and environmental and regulatory compliance

-- Developing new platforms for growth and diversification.
-This may include green power, gas-fired generation, power transmission, and liquefied natural gas, as well as exploring international opportunities to invest in select energy markets
+- Developing new platforms for growth and diversification in renewables, gas-fired generation, power transmission and energy marketing, as well as exploring international opportunities to invest in select energy markets

-Achieving success means Enbridge needs to maintain a strong organizational and cultural foundation.
-This will require:
+Achieving success means that we need to maintain a strong organizational and cultural foundation.
+This requires us to: